stackhpc/skampi/docs/src/testing.rst

     Functions that may be useful in testing such as `wait_until` which allows polling, retries and timeouts.

 ``testsupport.helm.HelmChart``
-    Represents a Helm chart that is the collection of YAML template files and not necessarily a set of deployed Kubernetes resources.
-Primarily used to assist in testing the policies in YAMl specifications, i.e. ``no_deploy`` tests.
+    Represents a Helm chart that is the collection of YAML template files and *not necessarily a set of deployed Kubernetes resources*.
+Primarily used to assist in testing the policies in YAML specifications, i.e. ``no_deploy`` tests.

 ``testsupport.helm.ChartDeployment``